 TestMasters LSAT Prep course was designed by Robin Singh, who scored in the 99th percentile on a record number of 25 official LSAT administrations.
 As an undergraduate, Singh realized that the LSAT is a skills-based test.
 You can learn to use his strategies in the live course, which is offered at more than 100 locations in the U.S., or you can watch the master himself in the online, video-based format.

 The company’s database of flawed reasoning methods and a quiz feature that builds LSAT vocabulary are just two of the useful features included in this course.
 Singh teaches in a friendly, upbeat manner, and provides in-depth explanations and tutorials in more than 100 hours of high-definition videos.
-A 2-day live weekend course is also available for those who are pressed for time but want to take advantage of an in-class experience.

 1. Huge Library of Study Material